 Students may also enroll in courses on their own.
 In this case, students meet the regular admissions requirements, pay tuition and fees and register for courses at the college.

 In either case students with disabilities are responsible for seeking accommodations through HTC's Disability Services Office.
 If you have an Individualized Education Plan (IEP) or Section 504 Plan from your high school, be sure to contact Disability Services as soon as possible.
 Accommodations will be provided based on college standards.

 If you are transferring to HTC from another institution, contact HTC's Disability Services Office for advice on how to register for services.
 You may be able to obtain copies of your documentation from your previous institution to provide to HTC.
 Otherwise, you may be asked to sign release forms for transferring this information directly between the institutions.

 Student responsibilities and advocacy

-Students with disabilities who want services are responsible for contacting Disability Services to request services.
+Students with disabilities who want accommodations are responsible for contacting Disability Services to request the accommodations.
 Prior planning is the key to insuring the proper delivery of services.
 On your first visit to Disability Services, your Disability Services Director will meet with you to discuss the services you may need and the procedures for setting up those services.
 Your disability information is maintained separately from your academic record in compliance with federal and state data practices laws.
-You are responsible for providing the disability office with any documentation that may be required regarding your disability and the services you are requesting.
+You are responsible for providing the disability office with any documentation that may be required regarding your disability and the accommodations you are requesting.